 Current Sales Tax Policies

-The purpose of the legislation talks taking place around the country are to discuss what measures can be taken to ensure a greater equality between revenue recipients.
+The purpose of the legislation talks taking place around the country is to discuss what measures can be taken to ensure greater equality between revenue recipients.
 They are also working so that county governments receive enough sales tax revenue to compensate for cities that do not maintain local facilities.

 Even if the error was innocent, reporting and collecting the wrong sales tax rate can land you in hot water with auditors.
 If legislators change how sales tax revenues are distributed, jurisdictions will have even more of a reason to adjust their sales tax rates and more complex rules could be implemented.
 This move may even enable entities to enact special sales taxes that allow them to levy rates specifically for their needs, increasing compliance costs and difficulty.